Sheshan Golf Club: WGC-HSBC Champions

-The WGC-HSBC Champions is a professional golf tournament, held annually in China, sanctioned by the International Federation of PGA Tours (Asian Tour, European Tour, Japan Golf Tour, PGA Tour, PGA Tour of Australasia and Sunshine Tour) and China Golf Association.
-Inaugurated in 2005, The WGC-HSBC Champions boasts of the largest purse prize in Asia-Pacific at US$8.5million.
-It is also the first and only PGA Tour event with FedEx Cup schedule in China.
+The WGC-HSBC Champions is a professional golf tournament held annually in China.
+It is sanctioned by the International Federation of PGA Tours (Asian Tour, European Tour, Japan Golf Tour, PGA Tour, PGA Tour of Australasia, and Sunshine Tour) and the China Golf Association.
+Inaugurated in 2005, the tournament features a purse of US$8.5 million, the largest in the Asia-Pacific region.

+Initially established as the HSBC Champions, the event was designated as a World Golf Championships tournament in 2009.
+In 2013, it became an official PGA Tour event and was integrated into the FedEx Cup schedule.

-Initially held as the HSBC Champions from 2005 to 2008, the tournament was elevated to World Golf Championship status in 2009.
-Played in November, it is the fourth tournament on the WGC calendar, with the other three events in the United States.
-The field consists of the world's top ranked players from the six major tours and China Golf Association, and leading money winners from respective sanctioning tours, and winners from Majors and other three WGC tournaments.
+Traditionally played in November, it served as the fourth and final tournament on the WGC calendar, alongside the WGC Mexico Championship, WGC Match Play, and the WGC St. Jude Invitational.
+The field is composed of top-ranked players from the six major international tours and the China Golf Association.
+Qualification is extended to leading money winners from the sanctioning tours, and winners of major championships and the other World Golf Championships tournaments.

+The WGC-HSBC Champions was cancelled for three consecutive years (2020, 2021, and 2022) due to the COVID-19 pandemic.
+Although the tournament remained under contract with the PGA Tour as of 2023, it has not been contested since its initial cancellation in 2020.

-Awards and accolades
+Awards and recognition

-Over the years, Sheshan Golf Club has received numerous awards and accolades for its outstanding course and club.
-The course was featured in EA Sports Tiger Woods PGA Tour 2009, 2010, 2011, 2012, and 2014.